 Your wedding day is one of the most exciting and memorable

-And of course a FREE consultation to plan your special day.
-Ely Manor sits on a hilltop complete with breathtaking photo opportunities.
-Including a lake with an amazing look at the evening sunsets!
+- And of course, a FREE consultation to plan your special day.
+Ely Manor sits on a hilltop complete with panoramic, breathtaking photo opportunities.
+The grounds also include a lake with picturesque evening sunsets!
 The staff at Ely Manor is committed to helping you create a memorable experience for you and your guests that will last a lifetime.
 Don’t hesitate and call today!

 About Us- The History of Ely Manor: Est. 1893